brooth/jeta/README.md

 Usage:
 --------
-Jeta provides ready to use annotations that handle most frequently used cases.
+`Jeta` provides ready to use annotations that handle most frequently use cases.
 Custom annotations also available.
 See [jeta-samples project][jeta-samples] to find more information.

 ### @Log
-Whatever logging tool is used in your project it can be provided via `@Log` annotation:
+Any logging tool can be provided via `@Log` annotation:
 ```java
 class LogSample {
     @Log